Generic Name: mesalamine (oral) (me SAL a meen)

-Call your doctor if you find undissolved tablets in your stool.
+Tell your doctor if you find undissolved Asacol HD tablets in your stool.

-This medication can cause unusual results with certain medical tests.
-Tell any doctor who treats you that you are taking mesalamine.
+This medicine can affect the results of certain medical tests.
+Tell any doctor who treats you that you are using Asacol HD.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.